ShreyKumar/StudyCat/deliverable-03/iteration-03.plan.md

 Sunday meetings will act as a buffer to the tutorial; tasks are expected to be completed by this time, and everyone will report what's been done and we'll figure out our strategy for the tutorial - mainly what we'll talk about, and what we'll present.
 As well, since all tasks are complete, another group discussion is held to figure out possible tasks for the next week, and based on the progress/ difficulty of the tasks completed, to re-prioritize the most important part of the app, and whether certain tasks were worth the effort or not.

-For the most part, the meeting plan has stayed the same as previous sessions.
+For the most part, the meeting plan will stay the same as previous sessions.
 We found it quite productive, and it was a good process to continue on with.
-For this last iteration we hosted a few more meetings in preparation for the tutorial, deliverable 3, and the final demo.
+Mid week checks along with cumulative and meaningful end of week meetings allowed us to meet our deadlines and understand our goals for the next week.
+For this last iteration we will host a more meetings between our standard 3 in preparation for the tutorial, deliverable 3, and the final demo, to discuss our game plan and specifics.
+It will be necessary to reconvene and reconfirm details/ discuss our goals more and more as the final demo is approaching.

  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.
      - Coding sessions are to be done throughout the week by several individuals.